CyberFlameGO/when.lol/README.md

 # when.lol
-self explanatory. fork & star for the memes
+self explanatory. fork & star for the memes hehehe